 AWS VPC data transfer cost: estimate cross-AZ, cross-region, and egress

 VPC data transfer costs often show up as "small" per-GB rates that become large at scale.
 The hard part is not the math - it is identifying how much traffic crosses pricing boundaries (AZ, region, and internet).
+This is the AWS transfer-path boundary page.

 Step 1: Map the traffic boundary (draw the path)